Conditional Antibody Design as 3D Equivariant Graph Translation: Experiments

 \subsection{Sequence and Structure Modeling}

-Following the conventions on generative tasks~\citep{jin2021iterative}, we measure the perplexity (PPL) between the 1D predicted sequence and the ground truth, and Root Mean Square Deviation (RMSD) regarding the 3D predicted structures, for quantitative evaluation.
+For quantitative evaluation, we employ Amino Acid Recovery (AAR), defined as the overlapping rate between the predicted 1D sequences and ground truths, and Root Mean Square Deviation (RMSD) regarding the 3D predicted structure of CDRs.
 Thanks to its inherent equivariance, our model can directly calculate RMSD of coordinates, unlike other baselines that resort to the Kabsch technique~\cite{kabsch1976solution} to align the predicted and true coordinates prior to the RMSD computation.
 Our model requires each input complex to be complete (consisting of heavy chains, light chains, and antigens).
 Hence, we choose 3,127 complexes from the Structural Antibody Database~(\citealp{dunbar2014sabdab}, SAbDab) and remove other illegal datapoints that lack light chain or antigen.
 All selected complexes are renumbered under the IMGT scheme~\citep{lefranc2003imgt}.
 As suggested by~\citet{jin2021iterative}, we split the dataset into training, validation, and test sets according to the clustering of CDRs to maintain the generalization test.
 In detail, for each type of CDRs, we first cluster the sequences via MMseqs2~\citep{steinegger2017mmseqs2} that assigns the antibodies with CDR sequence identity above 40\% to the same cluster, where the BLOSUM62 substitution matrix~\citep{henikoff1992amino} is adopted to calculate the sequence identity.
 The total numbers of clusters for CDR-H1, CDR-H2, and CDR-H3 are 765, 1093, and 1659, respectively.
 Then we split all clusters into training, validation, and test sets with a ratio of 8:1:1.
 We conduct 10-fold cross validation to obtain reliable results.
 Further details are provided in Appendix~\ref*{app:sabdab_split}.